Darren Cahill

-Darren Cahill (born 2 October 1965) is a tennis coach and former professional tennis player from Australia.
+Darren Cahill (born 2 October 1965) is an Australian tennis coach and former professional tennis player.
 In addition, Cahill is a tennis analyst for the Grand Slam events on the US sports network ESPN and a coach with the Adidas Player Development Program and at ProTennisCoach.com.

+Early life and education

+Cahill is the son of Australian rules football player and coach John Cahill.
+After high school he attended the Australian Institute of Sport on a scholarship.

 Career

 Player

 Cahill turned professional in 1984.
 He won his first tour doubles title in 1985 at the Melbourne Outdoor tournament.
 In 1987, he won his first top-level singles title at New Haven.

 Cahill's best singles performance at a Grand Slam event came at the 1988 US Open, where he knocked out Lawson Duncan, Boris Becker, Marcelo Ingaramo (a walkover after Ingaramo withdrew), Martin Laurendeau, and Aaron Krickstein on the way to reaching the semifinals, where he lost to eventual champion Mats Wilander.

 In 1989, Cahill finished runner-up in men's doubles at the Australian Open partnering fellow Aussie Mark Kratzmann.
 Also with Kratzmann, Cahill won the ATP Championships in Cincinnati.

 Cahill was a member of the Australian team which reached the final of the Davis Cup in 1990.
 The team lost 3–2 to the United States in the final.
 Cahill compiled a 6–4 career Davis Cup record (4–0 in doubles and 2–4 in singles).

 Cahill won his last tour singles title in 1991 at San Francisco.
 His last doubles title came in 1994 in Sydney.

-In 1989, Cahill's reached his career peak doubles ranking of world no. 10 and his peak singles ranking of no. 22 in 1989.
+In 1989, Cahill's reached his career peak doubles ranking of world No. 10 and his peak singles ranking of no. 22 in 1989.
 After chronic knee injuries and ten operations, he retired from the professional tour in 1995.